dfinity/portal/docs/tutorials/hackathon-prep-guide/3-exploring-the-backend.md

 ### Importing external canisters

 When developing a project, certain third-party canisters may be beneficial to integrate within your project.
-Third-party canisters refer to canisters created by DFINITY or canisters created by developers in the ICP community.
+Third-party canisters refer to canisters created by DFINITY or canisters created by developers in the ICP community that are designed to provide a reusable service.
 One popular third-party canister that many developers choose to integrate into their project is the Internet Identity canister, which provides ICP's native authentication service.

 When integrating with third-party canisters, it is important to test the integration locally to assure that the integration is accurate and correct.
 Performing tests locally is beneficial since tests executed in a local developer environment do not cost cycles, use non-production data, and have a faster completion time when run locally.

 To test the integration with a third-party canister locally, dfx supports pulling a third-party canister from the mainnet via the `dfx deps` workflow.
-Using this workflow, you can pull a canister from the mainnet by configuring your project's `dfx.json` file to include a `dependency` of the canister you'll be pulling, then defining the pullable canister as type `pull`, and include the canister's ID on the mainnet.
+Using this workflow, you can pull a canister from the mainnet by configuring your project's `dfx.json` file to include a `dependency` of the canister you'll be pulling.
+Then, define the pullable canister as type `pull` and include the canister's ID on the mainnet.
 For example, to pull the Internet Identity canister with canister ID of `rdmx6-jaaaa-aaaaa-aaadq-cai`, the following `dfx.json` file can be used:

 ```json